L-R-G / The Maze / S II Examples

 L-R-G / The Maze / S II Examples is an album by American jazz saxophonist Roscoe Mitchell, recorded in 1978 and released as a double LP on Nessa Records.
 It was reissued in 1989 as a single CD.

 Background

 Following a successful three-year stint with the Art Ensemble of Chicago in Europe, in 1971 Mitchell came back to Chicago and moved to a farm in Bath, Michigan, just northeast of Lansing.
 L-R-G / The Maze / S II Examples brought sound explorations he had made in Michigan together with the earlier innovations made by the Art Ensemble.
-In 1976 he found a happy medium between city and country in Madison, Wisconsin.
+In 1976 he found a compromise between city and country in Madison, Wisconsin.
 According to Chuck Nessa, who produced the album, "We spent over a year preparing for that record.
 I went up to Roscoe's place in Wisconsin every weekend to go over that stuff."

 Composition

 "L-R-G" (which stands for Leo Smith, Roscoe Mitchell and George Lewis), is a 37-minute trio for sixteen different instruments grouped by type: woodwinds (Mitchell), high brass (Smith) and low brass (Lewis).
 For this piece and "The Maze," Mitchell uses the term "sound collages".
 He took inventory of every possible sound the musicians could produce, then organized the sounds into pieces based on texture, without the restriction of fixed tempos.
 "L-R-G" was performed once more, not long after the album came out, at New York Public Theater.

 "The Maze" is a 21-minute octet for all kinds of percussion including a lot of unconventional instruments.
 Mitchell used on the piece AACM stars as Anthony Braxton and Henry Threadgill to serve as percussionists, together with Art Ensemble members Don Moye, Joseph Jarman, and Malachi Favors.
 Chuck Nessa remembers that it took the musicians more than four hours just to set up all those instruments, but that they nailed the piece in one live take.
 "The Maze" would never be performed again until two decades later, when Mitchell played all three pieces from the album at the Museum of Contemporary Art, Chicago.

 "S II Examples" is a 17-minute exploration of multi-phonics on the curved soprano saxophone.
 The piece was originally designed to be played by a trio with Jarman and Braxton, but when they got together Mitchell discovered that one example that could be done in his curved soprano saxophone couldn't be played on their straight sopranos, so he decided to record it as a solo piece.